The team at Required can help you take the right steps towards the financial future you want.

 Established in 1991, Required Financial Services provides a comprehensive range of personal and business services.
 Our team has extensive experience in many aspects of wealth management, lending and risk insurance.
 This means we are well placed to provide our clients with comprehensive financial services and solutions.

-• Vaccine rollout continued to be a major focus with heightened
+• Vaccine rollout continued to be a major focus with further potential

 • The Global Composite PMI (a useful leading indicator of global

-economic growth rose to a four-month high led by the USA.
+economic growth) climbed to an eleven-year high led by the US and

 Since December 2020, the world